Marib campaign

-The Marib campaign, also called Marib offensive (جبهة مأرب), is an ongoing military campaign taking place in the Yemeni civil war for the control of the Marib Governorate of Yemen.
-Fighting between the Houthi forces and factions of the Yemeni Army loyal to Supreme Political Council on one side, and Yemeni Army units loyal to president Abdrabbuh Mansur Hadi and militiamen on the other side, took place since early 2015.
+The Marib campaign, also called Marib offensive (جبهة مأرب), was an military campaign in the Yemeni civil war for the control of the Marib Governorate of Yemen.
+Fighting between the Houthi forces and factions of the Yemeni Army loyal to the Supreme Political Council on one side, and Yemeni Army units loyal to President Abdrabbuh Mansur Hadi and militiamen on the other side, has taken place since early 2015.
 Marib is rich in oil and gas resources and is a key strategic governorate because it connects the Houthi-controlled Sanaa and Alimi-controlled Hadhramaut governorates.
+On April 1, a United Nations sponsored two-month nationwide truce took place until October 2022, however the truce continued in practice.

 Timeline

 2015

-In September 2015, Saudi-backed Yemeni forces loyal to the government of Abdrabbuh Mansur Hadi engaged Houthi forces and successfully established control over the eastern and western regions of Marib province.
+In September 2015, Saudi-backed Yemeni forces loyal to the government of President Hadi engaged Houthi forces and successfully established control over the eastern and western regions of Marib province.
 They took territory in Sirwah and Hareeb district, including the Hailan mountain, Al Ateef, Al Makhdarah, and Al Masaryah hill.

 On 4 September, Houthi forcers launched a OTR-21 Tochka ballistic missile at a Saudi-led coalition base in Safer, killing at least 52 Emirati, 10 Saudis and 5 Bahrainis servicemen.